-Our journey in this area began 20 years ago when we pioneered the science of modulating the body's immune response to treat disease with our rheumatoid arthritis research.
-Rheumatoid arthritis is an autoimmune disease that causes joint damage with chronic pain, stiffness and swelling of joints.
+Bristol Myers Squibb’s journey in this area began 20 years ago when we pioneered the science of modulating the body's immune response to treat diseases with our rheumatoid arthritis research.
+Rheumatoid arthritis is an immune-mediated disease that causes joint damage with chronic pain, stiffness and swelling of joints.
 Our research was grounded in the understanding that rheumatoid arthritis could present and behave very differently in different individuals.
 We therefore worked to identify a different approach to treatment.

 Along the way, we've uncovered insights about people who have a more highly active and progressive form of the disease, which can lead to worse outcomes.
 These patients frequently test positive for a biomarker called anti-citrullinated protein antibody, or ACPA.
-ACPA, which is found in 70-90% of rheumatoid arthritis patients, can be detected in a person's bloodstream before joint damage becomes clinically apparent, offering physicians important, predictive information.
+ACPA, which is found in 70-90 percent of rheumatoid arthritis patients, can be detected in a person's bloodstream before joint damage becomes clinically apparent, offering physicians important. predictive information.
+Additionally, research has shown that a well-known genetic marker of RA called the “Shared Epitope” (SE) is present in 70-80 percent of RA patients positive for ACPA.
+Through our precision-focused approach, we are advancing biomarker science to help guide treatment decisions.

-We are sharing clinical and real-world data suggestive of the impact of ACPA positivity in rheumatoid arthritis, from both the patient outcomes and health economic perspectives, at the 2018 American College of Rheumatology and Association of Rheumatology Health Professionals (ACR/ARHP) Annual Meeting.
-We’re proud to be a part of advancing the scientific understanding of the pathophysiology of rheumatoid arthritis and of the value of this biomarker in the prognosis and treatment of this disease, and our work isn't stopping there.
-Our aspiration is to deliver life-changing medicines tailored for individual patients with a range of other autoimmune diseases where unmet needs persist and patients continue to seek improvements, despite available therapies.
+At Bristol Myers Squibb, we’re proud to be a part of advancing the scientific understanding of the pathophysiology of rheumatoid arthritis and of the value of key biomarkers in the prognosis and treatment of this disease, and our work isn't stopping there.
+Our aspiration is to deliver life-changing medicines tailored for individual patients across a range of immune-mediated diseases.
+Patient-targeted therapies could help deliver higher rates of remission and better outcomes in diseases like lupus and ulcerative colitis, among others, where unmet needs persist and patients continue to seek improvements, despite available therapies.

 - Systemic lupus erythematosus, referred to as SLE or lupus, causes systemic inflammation affecting multiple organs, including skin, joints, kidneys, heart and brain.
-Our research is exploring targets based on the pathophysiology of the disease.
+Our research is exploring targets based on a number of approaches, including the pathophysiology of the disease, patient pathotypes, among others.

 - A type of kidney disease caused by lupus is called lupus nephritis.
 Over time, this kidney disease may get worse and lead to kidney failure.
 Though a study of one potential treatment approach did not meet its primary endpoint, we are digging deeper into the data because they may shed light on potential future research directions and biomarker involvement in this disease.

-Our hope is that as our research continues, and large-scale DNA sequencing continues to open up even more opportunities for the discovery of novel biomarkers in autoimmune disease, we’ll get closer to our goal of advancing personalized approaches to treatment strategies such that the "right treatment is provided to the right patient.”
+Our hope is that as our research continues, we’ll be able to open up even more opportunities for the discovery of novel biomarkers in immune-mediated diseases, and get closer to our goal of advancing personalized approaches to treatment strategies so that the "right treatment is provided to the right patient at the right time."
 Treatment discovery and improvement can be a long road with many twists and turns.
-Our scientists are committed to leveraging our expertise in drug discovery and translational medicine, as well as the latest biomarker science, to help get to a place where we can improve the lives of those touched by autoimmune diseases.
+Our scientists are committed to leveraging our expertise in drug discovery and translational medicine, as well as the latest biomarker science, to help get to a place where we can improve the lives of those touched by immune-mediated diseases.